Zaev submits new gov’t proposal, program to parliament - МИА

 “The citizens voted in fair, free and democratic elections on July 15 thus expressing their position and direction, which we are introducing into a program today,” Zaev said.

-He said that the new government will be a stable, efficient and responsible that will guarantee strategic commitments, i.e. NATO and EU membership, focusing on good neighbourly relations, dealing with the corona crisis, more dynamic economic growth, as well as an effective rule of law.
+He said that the new government will be a stable, efficient and responsible that will guarantee strategic commitments, i.e. NATO and EU membership, focusing on good neighbourly relations, dealing with the corona crisis, more dynamic economic growth, as well as an effective rule of law, modern education and stable institutions.

-PM-designate expects that North Macedonia will get a new government early next week.
+Not elaborating when the parliament is to elect the new government, Zaev expects Parliament Speaker Talat Xhaferi to give lawmakers enough time to acquaint with the new government’s program, as well as the biographies of the nominated cabinet ministers.

+PM-designate voiced expectations that quality debate will take place in the parliament and that the new government will be approved with the necessary majority, after which it will be committed to the implementation of government program commitments as early as next week.

 Zaev, who gave the statement in front of parliament’s building entrance, was accompanied by 19 ministers, as many as the new government will be consisted of instead of the current 26.